tomas-light/final-form-set-errors-mutator/README.md

 # final-form-set-errors-mutator
- Mutator for setting errors outside of form (for example in redux-saga)
+ Mutator for setting form errors.

+ It allows you validate your form values outside of form (for example in redux-saga).

 # Installation